mattbratos/mattbratos/README.md

 - 🎓 Entrepreneurship & Innovation student at Brunel University
 - 💙 Passionate about startups, design, and lifting weights.
 - 📚 I love philosophy and sometimes I write essays for fun.
 Nietzsche is my intelectual crush 😍.
-- 💻 Currently working on [Homebrew College Club](https://homebrew.so) my dissertaion project for which I'm building a education platform powerd by AI and aiming to outperform Harvard.
-I will post the final paper here when it's done.
+- 💻 Currently working on [Homebrew College Club](https://homebrew.so).
+It's my dissertaion project for which I'm building a education platform powerd by AI and checking if it can outperform Harvard.
+Can't wait to post the final paper here when it's done.

 ## 🚀 Technologies